AlejoClavijo/phillips-curve-with-power-labor-market-Colombia/README.md

         git branch -m main

     git push -u modelpaper main

-# Also for the project is necessary that in you text editor you´ve Jupyter Notebook.
+#Also fot the prject is necessary that in you text editor you´ve Jupyter Notebook